Cedeli/nvim-config/README.md

 </a>

 # Introduction
-This is a repo for my personal minimalistic Neovim config.
+This is a repo for my personal minimalistic Neovim config. <br>
 Currently barely functioning, use at your own risk lol